How Long Can A Queen Bee Live In A Cage (What Should Do?)

 How To Release The Queen From The Cage

 Usually, the queen is released by the worker bees automatically when they accept her.
 But sometimes depending on the cage worker might be unable to release her.
-In this situation, you should manually release her.
-This can include the following steps.
+In this situation, I have to manually release her.
+This usually includes the following common steps.

-• Step-1: Add Foods: First if you think the candy inside the cage is not enough for the queen add some food for her.
+• Step-1: Adding Foods: First, when I assume that the candy inside the cage is not enough for the queen I add some food for her.
 You can put sugar syrup or cake or treacle on the cage.
 Make sure the food is not too much.
-A little amount of food is quite sufficient for her.
+A small amount of food is quite sufficient for her.

 • Step-2: Don’t interrupt For 2 Days: In most cases, worker bees release the queen by chewing the candy plug.
 This can take 2 to 3 days.
-So, after introducing the queen to the hive, do not open it for the next 2 to 3 days.
-Let the worker accept their new queen.
+So, after introducing the queen to the hive, I usually do not open it for the next 2 to 3 days.

-• Step-3: Check If The Worker Accepted Her Or Not: After 2 to 3 days check whether the worker bees have accepted the queen or not.
-If you see worker bees swinging around the queen cage.
+• Step-3: Check If The Worker Accepted Her Or Not: After 2 to 3 days I check whether the worker bees have accepted the queen or not.
+If I see worker bees swinging around the queen cage.
 They have eaten a portion of the queen cage.
 This means they accepted the queen.
 But they might be unable to eat the entire candy plug to remove the queen.
+In this case I release her on my own.

-• Step-4: Open The Candy Plug: If you discovered that the worker has accepted the queen.
-Then you can release her on your own.
-Using your hive tool or by using a needle open the candy plug.
-Then place the queen cage inside the hive and close the hive.
+• Step-4: Open The Candy Plug: When I discover that the worker has accepted the queen.
+Then I release her on my own.
+Using my hive tool or by using a needle I open the candy plug.
+Then I place the queen cage inside the hive and close the hive.

 That’s all!
 The queen will come out from the cage and will be adopted by the colony.
 Remember you shouldn’t keep the queen in a cage for more than a maximum of 10 days.
 Also, don’t release her until the worker shows symptoms of accepting her.